Computer injuries are those injuries arising from working on the computer.

 - Keep taking breaks every half an hour for five minutes.

-- Most desktops have number and function pads at the right side of the standard keys.
+- Most desktops have number and function pads on the right side of the standard keys.
 It forces the elbow away from the side.
 Because of this neck, shoulder, hand wrist are all supporting a hovering arm leading to all those tendons becoming tensed fatigued and damaged.
 To avoid this use a compact or mini keyboard.

 Computer Vision Syndrome

 All eye problems caused by computer use fall under the computer vision syndrome.